Public Pledge on Self-Discipline for the Chinese Internet Industry

-The Public Pledge on Self-Discipline for the Chinese Internet Industry is an agreement between the Chinese internet industry regulator and companies that operate sites in China.
+The Public Pledge on Self-Discipline for the Chinese Internet Industry is a 2002 agreement between the Internet Society of China and companies that operate sites in China.
 In signing the agreement, web companies are pledging to identify and prevent the transmission of information that Chinese authorities deem objectionable, including information that “breaks laws or spreads superstition or obscenity”, or that “may jeopardize state security and disrupt social stability”.